 Student Services: The Student Services Office exists to foster and encourage success in all areas of life-physical, intellectual, spiritual, social, and emotional.
 Students are encouraged to reach out for assistance by contacting the office at 214.818.1332 or studentservices@criswell.edu.
-Pastoral and certified counseling services are also available to Criswell students.
-Appointments are scheduled through the Dean of Students, at deanofstudents@criswell.edu.
+The Student Services Office also works with local counseling centers to ensure that every student has access to helpful mental health resources.
+More information is located on the college website at Criswell College Mental Health Resources, and students may contact the Director of Student Services if they have any questions.

 Wallace Library: Students can access academic resources and obtain research assistance by contacting or visiting the Wallace Library, which is located on campus.
 For more information, email the Wallace Library at library@criswell.edu.
-Offsite login information is available in Canvas in the "Criswell Student Training Course" under "Library Information."
+Login credentials are emailed to students near the beginning of the semester.

 Tutoring Center: Students are encouraged to consult with tutors to improve and enhance their skills and confidence in any subject matter taught at the college.
 Tutors have been recommended by the faculty to ensure that the tutor(s) are qualified to serve the student body.
 Every tutor brings experience and expertise in an effort to provide the proper resources for the subject matter at hand.
-To consult with a tutor, students can visit the Tutoring Center located on the second floor in room E203, or schedule an appointment by emailing tutoringcenter@criswell.edu or by calling 214.818.1373.
+To consult with a tutor, students can schedule an appointment through Calendly (https://calendly.com/criswell-tutoringcenter) or by visiting the Tutoring Center located on the second floor in room E203.
+For questions, call 214.818.1373 or email at tutoringcenter@criswell.edu.